huawei-noah/SMARTS/docs/sim/env.rst

 Ego agents are controlled by our training algorithms, and are able to interact with environment directly.
 Like ego agents, social agents also use AgentInterface to register with the environment and interact with it through standard observation and action messages, except that they are driven by trained models and act in separate `Ray` processes, hence they can provide behavioral characteristics we want.
-Traffic vehicles are controlled by a trafiffic simulator (e.g., SUMO or SMARTS) with whatever features it provides, such as predefined traffic routes and vehicle types.
+Traffic vehicles are controlled by a traffic simulator (e.g., SUMO or SMARTS) with whatever features it provides, such as predefined traffic routes and vehicle types.
 To see more details about generation of traffic vehicles and control of their behavior, see our [Scenario Studio](ScenarioStudio.md).